 Canada Research Chairs

 The Canada Research Chairs (CRC) program plays a fundamental role in the support of cutting-edge research across the country.
-Chairholders accelerate and strengthen TRU’s research capacity, and are essential threads in the fabric of a research-informed university, creating increased momentum for research at TRU.
-The role of Canada Research Chairs is to elevate research training opportunities for students, and help answer questions of particular relevance to the communities we serve.
+Chairholders accelerate and strengthen TRU’s research capacity, and are essential threads in the fabric of a university, creating increased momentum for research at TRU.
+The role of Canada Research Chairs is to engage in leading-edge research, elevate research training opportunities for students, and help answer questions of particular relevance to the communities we serve.

-TRU has a current allocation of four Tier 2 Chairs.
+TRU has a current allocation of six Tier 2 Chairs.
 These are five-year appointments, renewable once.
 They are targeted at exceptional emerging scholars who have the potential to lead in their fields.
-Together, TRU’s four CRCs represent a $2-million investment from the CRC program, along with an additional $241,000 infrastructure investment from the Canada Foundation for Innovation.
+Together, TRU’s six CRCs represent a $3-million investment from the CRC program, along with an additional $450,000 infrastructure investment from the Canada Foundation for Innovation.

 Canada Research Chair in Indigenizing Higher Education, Faculty of Education and Social Work